mariotti/technical_interview_questions/python_solutions/MostFrequentInt.DISCUSSION.md

  Cons: It has to be stored in memory to be useful.

+### Python Solution

+It can be implemented as a dictionary, which is the straight forward solution in python.
+Namely Key/Values pairs for the sake of the algorithm.

 ## Sort and count

 This algorithm is fully based on sorting.
-It is useful if the data might be already "almost" sorted.
+It is useful if the data are already "almost" sorted.
 Once the data are sorted it simply counts the data repetition and gives the highest number found.